emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    }
    ```

-### Test
+### Test the Bridge

  Use MQTTX to send messages to topic  `t/1`:

    ```bash
    mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello Kafka" }'
    ```

 Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.

 Check whether messages are written into the topic `testtopic-in`  with the following Kafka command:

    ```bash
    bin/kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9092  --topic testtopic-in --from-beginning